The program lod-tools is a tool that can be used by developers to interact with the Elody server.

 lod-tools configure -e your_login_email_here -p your_login_password_here

-Verify it works
+Verify that Docker works

 If you want to verify that both lod-tools and Docker are installed correctly, create a new folder and run the following commands in it: